megrez-general/rnMobTemplate/README.md

 ## This is a boilerplate to get you started client projects which empathises on mobile application using React Native.

 The template provides a guide on the file structure, linting rules, formating, expo functions and libraries used in a typical React Native application.
 If there are additional native functions such as (Bluetooth, etc), do expand on the boilerplate once you clone this template repository.
 If there are any specific libraries you would like to swap out (eg redux toolkit / mobx), approach your tech lead to discuss before doing so and only once the template is cloned in your repository.
-For more best practices, refer to the readme in Megrez readme page.
+For styling, since Megrez have not set on a standard styling guide, the choice will be defaulted to the developer in charge of the project.
+For more best practices and Megrez coding style, refer to the readme in Megrez organisation github page.

 Libraries in this template Currently includes: